pebakery/pebakery-docs/Commands/WIM/WimExtractList.md

 # WimExtractList

-Extracts one or more files or directory trees from a Windows Imaging File (.WIM).
+Extracts one or more files or directory trees from a Windows Imaging (.wim) file.

 Wildcards are supported, allowing multiple files or directories to be copied at one time.

-**Warning!** This command is unstable and may be changed in a future release.
+Note that `WimExtractList` is intended for extracting only a subset of a WIM image.
+If you want to extract or "apply" a full WIM image use the `WimApply` command instead.

 ## Syntax